hwheeler01/comp150/syllabus.md

 - Exam #2: Mar 22
 - Final Exam: *Friday* May 5, 9:00 - 11:00 a.m.<br>

 Exams will cover material discussed in class, reading material on the web, and assignments. *Exams will always be cumulative.* You are allowed one 8.5 x 11 inch piece of paper (both sides) with notes for each exam, but no computer or calculator.
 I emphasize having you process and use information, not regurgitate facts -- put the facts you most forget and still need in your notes.
-This is very different than many of the requirements some students had in high school, where fact recall may have been key.
-What you want most to remember is general patterns about the process of breaking problems into pieces and identifying the right process for each piece.
-The pieces may come in all sorts of combinations, so remembering whole rote sequences is not likely to be helpful.
-Do not depend on it.

 There will be a review for each exam posted on the <a class="reference external" href="#schedule">Course Schedule</a> a week before the exam.<br>